Stefano Marchesi✉

 Marco Ajello

-Marco Ajello is an Astrophysicist with strong interests in astro-particle physics and cosmology.
+Marco Ajello is a professor at Clemson University, (Clemson, USA).
+He is an Astrophysicist with strong interests in astro-particle physics and cosmology.
 His interests lie in the evolution of super-massive black holes and galaxies, the generation of truly diffuse backgrounds (from infrared to gamma rays), high-energy transients and high-energy sources in general.
 Recently, he turned his attention to the evolution of the extragalactic background light and the role of the first stars during the epoch of re-ionization.
 He works with a number of instruments and telescopes both from the ground and in space, but his all-time favorites are the NASA missions Fermi, Swift, and NuSTAR.

 Andrealuna Pizzetti